THC-CODES/Remove-AI-Vehicles/README.md

 # Remove-AI-Vehicles
-Script to remove all AI and Ped Vehicles
+Script to remove all AI and Ped Vehicles. https://discord.gg/wquuewzZMF